This article explains how to migrate your application to React Query 3.

 const queryClient = new QueryClient({defaultOptions: {queries: {staleTime: Infinity,},},})

-Query functions now get a QueryFunctionContext
+Query functions now get a QueryFunctionContext instead of the query key parameters.

-in case of ininite queries.
+The QueryFunctionContext contains a queryKey and a pageParam in case of ininite queries.

 useQuery: